 Students who have been terminated for violating the attendance policy may apply for reentry to the College through the appeals process.
-(See "Due Process and Student Appeal" policy.)
 Students reentered after violating the attendance policy may not be absent more than 20% of the total of the remaining classroom hours.
 Normally approval for reentry will be granted only once.
 However, in those instances where extenuating circumstances exist, a student may be allowed to reenter more than once with appropriate documentation and the approval of the School President.